usdoj/singletablefacets/README.md

 See example.php for a more detailed example, but here is the basic idea:

 ```
+// First you instantiate the object using array-based parameters and options.

+// Pick a database table.
 $table = 'mytable';

+// Pick the columns from the database table that will act as facets.
 $facet_columns = array(
   'tag' => 'Filter by tag',
   'author' => 'Filter by author',
 );

+// Pick the columns from the database table that will be consulted during
+// keyword searches.
 $keyword_columns = array(
   'title',
   'teaser',
   'body',
 );

+// Pick the columns from the database table that should be allowed as sortable
+// fields.
 $sort_columns = array(
   'title' => 'ASC',
   'author' => 'ASC',
   'date' => 'DESC',
 );

-$options = array(
-  // Put optional settings here.
+// Any number of optional settings go here.
+(See later in this README.)
-);
+$options = array();

+// Instantiate the object.
 $facets = new SingleTableFacets($table, $facet_columns, $keyword_columns, $sort_columns, $options);

+// Now you can use these methods on the object to output the markup on your
+// search page, wherever you would like.

-// Print the CSS.
+// Output the CSS.
 print $facets->getStyles();

-// Print the keyword search widget.
+// Output the keyword search widget.
 print $facets->getKeywordWidget();

-// Print the facet blocks.
+// Output the facet blocks.
 print $facets->getFacets();

-// Print the results as a table.
+// Output the results as a table.
 $table_columns = array(
   'title' => 'Title',
   'author' => 'Author',